OPersian/url_shortener/README.md

 docker exec -it url_shortener locust
 ```

-To run locust with several (e.g. 2) workers, you can use this command beforehand:
+To run locust with several (e.g. 2) workers, you can use this command to run fullstack:
 ```
 docker-compose -f docker-compose-prod.yml up --scale worker=2
 ```